AroraMehul/Web-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve --host 0.0.0.0` for a dev server on a VPS.
+Navigate to `http://vpsexternalIPaddress:4200/`.
+The app will automatically reload if you change any of the source files.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use